AbramsGroup/HTPolyNet/_sources/example-tutorials/3-VE-STY/reactions.rst.txt

       - .. figure:: pics/GMA.png

-           bis GMA
+           bis GMA (active form)

-Let's focus first on the reactions used to build bisGMA.
+Let's focus first on the reactions used to build bis GMA.
 First, we react one HIE to one hydroxyl on BPA:

 .. code-block:: yaml